esmerek/terrific-zebra-dadb5/content/pages/index.md

             type: action
       - title: Employee Experience and Training
         content: >
-          The foundation for a successful shift to continuous change is the integration of people, culture and technology.
-We build and unite meaningful, real-world solutions that employees love.
+          For a successful shift to continuous change, the integration of people, culture and technology is essential.
+Epic Fusion focuses on practical solutions that improve the day-to-day work of your employees and simplify the way they work.
         actions:
           - label: Connect people
             url: /services